Shaneee/AppleIGB/README.md

 ## Known Current Issues

- - There are reports for connection drops (Disconnecting and reconnecting resolves it).
-Fully stable in my setup (i211 @ B450).
+ - Although it's fully stable in my setup (i211 @ B450) and some [others](https://github.com/donatengit/AppleIGB/discussions/6), specifically B470, X299, Z390, Z270, WS C246 - there are multiple reports for instability and connection drops on X570, TRX40 motherboards.
+So for those having these MB I'd recommended to stay on SmallTree and corresponding MacOS versions 11.x or attach USB Ethernet until there is someone could help with a deep diagnosis of the problem.
  - This driver doesn't use MSI-X interrupts